serverless-operations/serverless-step-functions/README.md

 ## Setup
 Write definitions yaml using Amazon States Language in a `stepFunctions` statement in serverless.yml.
 `Resource` statements refer to `functions` statements.
 Therefore, you do not need to write a function arn directly.
+Of course, you can also specify arn directly.

 ```yml
 functions: